northerncat/UdacityRunawayRobot/README.md

 In this part, we assume that the robot's measurements of its positions have a zero-mean Gaussian noise, while its movements are still exact.
 I decide to use a Kalman filter to estimate the heading direction, the turning angle and distance traveled between each measurements.

+## Part 3: Chasing
+In this part, we administer a robot to start from a location some distance away from the robot that ran away.
+This pickup robot is faster than the ran away robot, so it can chase the ran away robot easily.

+## Part 4: Chasing with a Plan
+In this part, our pickup robot is the same speed as the ran away robot.
+As a result, the robot would need some pre-planning and even better localization method to reach the ran away robot.
+It will use the Extended Kalman Filtering algorithm to reduce the noise from the ran away robot's measurements, and accurately localize the robot for a fast chase.